iot-dsa-v2/sdk-dslink-java/dslink-java-v2-test/README.md

 # dslink-java-v2-test

-Used for proof of concept and testing of sdk features.
+Used for proof of concept and testing of the sdk.